yan-kisen/angugrails/README.md

 #AnguGrails
-`Version: 0.1 Alpha`
+`Version: 0.5 Alpha`

-A sample application using Grails 2.3.8 with Spring security 2.0, and database migrations on the server side to implement a REST API and serves resources for a single page application on the client using AngularJS.
+A sample application using Grails 2.3.8 with Spring security 2.0, and optional database migrations on the server side to implement a REST API that serves resources for a single page application on the client using AngularJS.
 This application implements the following stories, as separate angular-ui-router states:

   * Register new user ( no email confirmation yet )